apache/camel-k/helm/camel-k/README.md

 # Camel K

-Apache Camel K is a lightweight integration platform, born on Kubernetes, with serverless superpowers.
+Apache Camel K is a lightweight integration platform, born on Kubernetes, with serverless superpowers: the easiest way to build and manage your Camel applications on Kubernetes.

 This chart deploys the Camel K operator and all resources needed to natively run Apache Camel integrations on any Kubernetes cluster.

 ## Prerequisites

 - Kubernetes 1.11+
-- Container Image Registry installed and configured for pull
+- Container Image Registry installed and configured for pull (optional in Openshift or Minikube)

 ## Installing the Chart